GMOD/jbrowse-components/website/docs/quickstart_cli.md

 jbrowse add-assembly http://jbrowse.org.s3.amazonaws.com/genomes/volvox/volvox.fa
 ```

+If we want a GC content track, you can add --gc to this command

 :::caution

 A FASTA must have an index to work in JBrowse 2.
 This command assumes that the